ForestAdmin/forest-rails/README.md

 # Forest Rails Liana [![Build Status](https://travis-ci.org/ForestAdmin/forest-rails.svg?branch=master)](https://travis-ci.org/ForestAdmin/forest-rails)

-The official Rails liana for Forest.
+The official Rails liana for [Forest Admin](https://www.forestadmin.com).
-Forest is a modern admin interface (see the [live demo](https://app.forestadmin.com/login?livedemo)) that works on all major web frameworks. forest_liana is the gem that makes Forest admin work on any Rails application (Rails >= 4.0).
+Forest is a modern admin interface (see the [live demo](https://app.forestadmin.com/23065?livedemo)) that works on all major web frameworks. forest_liana is a Rails Admin Gem that makes Forest admin work on any Rails application (Rails >= 4.0).

 ## Installation

-Visit [Forest's website](http://www.forestadmin.com), enter your email and click "Get started".
+Visit [Forest's website](https://www.forestadmin.com), enter your email and click "Get started".
-You will then follow a 4-step process (also available in this 1 min [video](https://www.youtube.com/watch?v=ZTrMnidWLoM)):
+You will then follow a 4-step process:

 1. Choose your stack (Rails)
 2. Install Forest Liana